travetto/test-plugin/README.md

-Test-Plugin
+Vscode-Plugin
 ===

-The [`plugin`](https://marketplace.visualstudio.com/items?itemName=arcsine.travetto-test-plugin) directly integrates with the test module to provide real-time feedback on unit tests within `vscode`.
-This is the preferred method of execution during development.
+The [`plugin`](https://marketplace.visualstudio.com/items?itemName=arcsine.travetto-plugin) directly integrates with Travetto framework, offering the following capabilities:
+* The ability provide real-time feedback on unit tests within `vscode`.
 <img src="https://travetto.github.io/assets/landing/testing.png">

 Any test can be debugged on demand by running `command-shift-t` on OSX or `ctrl-shift-t` on win/linux.

-## Requirements

 Tests will run on initial load of any file in the `test/*` directory that contains a `@Test` decorator.

+* The ability to launch/debug applications

+# Requirements

+You should have the travetto framework installed, version 0.5.0 and higher.

+If you want to run tests, you need to install @travetto/test.

+If you want to run applications, you need to install @travetto/di.

 <div class="release-info">